glassleo/Breadcrumbs/README.md

 ![Map Pins](https://i.imgur.com/k3zVLC9.png)

-- Show currently available quests on the World Map with accurate source locations
+- Show currently available Quests on the World Map with accurate source locations
-- Show currently available treasures and vignettes on the World Map with helpful tooltips
+- Show currently available Treasures and Vignettes on the World Map with helpful tooltips
-- Add missing quest objectives for a few specific quests to the World Map
+- Add missing Quest Objectives for a few specific Quests to the World Map
-- Add additional points of interest such as Portals, Profession Trainers and missing Flight Masters to the World Map
+- Add additional Points of Interest such as Portals, Profession Trainers and missing Flight Masters to the World Map
-- Fix a Blizzard bug that leaves Legion bonus objectives stuck on your World Map after leveling past 50
+- Fix a Blizzard bug that leaves Legion Bonus Objectives stuck on your World Map after leveling past level 49
 - Options to choose which features you want to enable

 ## Work In Progress